M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

 ## Instructions for Installing and Running (applicable to both squash and rehabilitation)
   ### Requirements
-  1. Ubuntu 16.04 (newer versions might work but I had problems with any version other than this).
+  1. Ubuntu 16.04 (newer versions might work but are untested).

      a) You can install Ubuntu alongside Windows (dual-boot) by following the instructions here: https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/

      b) I found that it wasn't necessary to conduct "Step 4: Make some free space on your disk for Ubuntu installation" because the Ubuntu installer will partition your hard drive automatically during installation.
-  2. Python 2 and Python 3 (not great practice I know, but some parts of the Naoqi SDK only work with Python 2 and some other functionality was a lot easier to implement in Python 3).
+  2. Python 2 and Python 3 (some parts of the Naoqi SDK only work with Python 2 and some other functionality requires Python 3).

       a) Python 2 should already be installed with Ubuntu 16.04.
 You can check which version you have by typing ```python -V``` into a terminal window.